 The identity terminology that a certain group or individual chooses to adopt or self-identify with is highly personal and can be emotionally charged.
 For these reasons, there is no “right” or “best” term to use.

 This decision isn’t without controversy, nor will your employees necessarily relate to any such pan-ethnic identity markers.
-A Pew Research study found that 65% of respondents who have heard of the term “Latinx'' believe it should not be used for various reasons, such as “Latinx” not being “Spanish enough.”
-Importantly, another survey found that country of origin identity terms (Cuban, Mexican, Brazilian) are consistently preferred to pan-ethnic terms such as Latinx, Latino, or Hispanic.
-This is unsurprising, as Hispanic/Latino/Latinx are “made in the USA'' categories that may not resonate with folks that live in other parts of the Diaspora.
+A Pew Research study found that 65% of respondents who have heard of the term “Latinx'' believe it should not be used for various reasons, such as “Latinx” not being “Spanish enough” (which is one reason why we've decided to move away from Latinx and towards Latine).
+Importantly, another survey found that country of origin identity terms (Cuban, Mexican, Brazilian) are consistently preferred to pan-ethnic terms such as Latine, Latinx, Latino, or Hispanic.
+This is unsurprising, as Hispanic/Latino/Latinx/Latine are “made in the USA'' categories that may not resonate with folks that live in other parts of the Diaspora.

-For that reason, planning Latinx Heritage Month celebrations may require additional consideration if you’re a global company operating outside of the United States.
-Be careful not to lump non-U.S. based employees with your U.S. based Latinx employees, as there’s a chance that folks outside of the United States will not identify with such identity categories.
+For that reason, planning Latine Heritage Month celebrations may require additional consideration if you’re a global company operating outside of the United States.
+Be careful not to lump non-U.S. based employees with your U.S. based Latine employees, as there’s a chance that folks outside of the United States will not identify with such identity categories.

-This is on top of the fact that Hispanic/Latinx doesn’t denote race, though it’s often treated that way (and experienced by some people as a racial identity).
+This is on top of the fact that Hispanic/Latinx/Latine doesn’t denote race, though it’s often treated that way (and experienced by some people as a racial identity).
 Rather, these terms technically denote ethnicity, which is defined as “a social group that shares a common and distinctive culture, religion, language, or the like.”
-For example, Vivian Woo, Lead People Science Analyst, shared that she identifies Latinx, though she didn’t realize this until well into adulthood.
-Vivan reflects, “Clearly, I don’t look Latinx when someone sees my name or my face.
-But, my dad was born in Panama which makes me Latinx.
+For example, Vivian Woo, Lead People Science Analyst, shared that she identifies Latine, though she didn’t realize this until well into adulthood.
+Vivan reflects, “Clearly, I don’t look Latine when someone sees my name or my face.
+But, my dad was born in Panama which makes me Latine.
 And, it has always been a part of my cultural upbringing.
 We frequently visited family in Panama during my childhood.”
-For this reason, it’s important to avoid assumptions about somebody’s identity or background based on something superficial, such as whether their appearance (or even name) aligns with what you think a Latinx person “looks like.”
+For this reason, it’s important to avoid assumptions about somebody’s identity or background based on something superficial, such as whether their appearance (or even name) aligns with what you think a Latine person “looks like.”

 The importance of intention in choosing your terminology